tonyjsouthern/MultiScrape/readme.md

 ```

 #### SQL Commands:
-In the root folder there is sql.js file that contains an object with designated SQL queries.
+In the root folder there is a sql.js file that contains an object with designated SQL queries.
 To modify the query simply edit this file and interchange the object keys
 ```
 module.exports = {
     one: "SELECT DISTINCT domainname FROM customer WHERE  processactive = 1 ",